fmselab/roby/docs/index.md

   ```

 * Set up your **environment**.
   The `CouldTools` module offers functionalities to load from Google Drive the model, the dataset and, possibly, the csv file containing the classes.
-To use this functionality, the user has only to specify the three urls:
+To use this functionality, the user has only to specify the following three urls:
   ```python
   model_link = "..."
   link_dataset_dir = "..."